 So how do you create a workplace where you are able to successfully manage Millennials along with members of other generations?

 Millennials have been managed their entire life.
 Play dates, school activities — from early on, adults in their lives have made sure that their time and focus was used wisely.
 Perhaps it is this experience with management that makes Millennials difficult to manage: they crave opportunities to make their own decisions instead of having them made for them.

 So what’s a manager to do?
 Quite simply, you lead Millennials instead of managing them.

-Millennials are looking for leaders (both as a leading company in an industry, and leaders within the company) who, according to the Deloitte study, place the most emphasis on employee well-being, growth, and development, instead of controlling the work experience of each employee.
-They believe, according to that study, that “an organization’s treatment of its employees is the most important consideration when deciding if it is a leader.”
+Millennials are looking for leaders who, according to the Deloitte study, place the most emphasis on employee well-being, growth, and development, instead of controlling the work experience of each employee.
+They believe that “an organization’s treatment of its employees is the most important consideration when deciding if it is a leader.”
 To the Millennial generation, being a good leader means you must:

 - Show them respect: Listen to their ideas and complaints, and show that they have value by doing more than giving lip service.
 Create a process that allows for the consideration and implementation of those ideas.
 Millennials want to know their voice is heard.

 - Give them attention: Millennials have been given attention all of their life.
 Anything that smacks of a lack of attention can be seen as a form of disrespect or being taken for granted.
 While they don’t want to be micro-managed, they do want their work and efforts to be noticed and lauded if they’ve done a good job.
 Unlike previous generations, you generally can’t drop a project in their lap and not follow-up through the process for feedback.